Restrictions on Operating the Motorhome

-Some roads are not well suited to motorhome travel.
+Some roads in the State of Alaska are not well maintained, nor well suited for motorhome travel.
+Because the safety of our customers, the communities they travel through, and the motorhomes themselves are our top priority, RV travel in Alaska does come with road restrictions.
 On these roads you may operate the vehicle under certain restrictions .
 The restrictions are:

 - Stop and check the tires every 10 to 15 miles to ensure you don’t have a flat on the rear dual tires.

 Note: Due to flying rocks Alyeska Pipeline Service Co. requires employees to wear safety glasses when driving the Dalton Highway.

 - Denali Highway – Cantwell to Paxson (Occasionally in poor condition – For current conditions check with Alaska Dept of Transportation)